 dmcgroup came in touch with agile working methods and retrospectives a couple of years ago.
 This particular period of time, the great work results, the experiences and epiphanies have influenced the working methods and had a big impact on the understanding of iterative processes within a project.
 Today retrospectives are held to improve teamwork and collaboration within the agency itself, as well as during a project together with the client.
 Retrospectives are a great tool to gather the team and to share thoughts and doubts, joys and insights by everyone involved in the project – regardless of whether it’s an agile or a “classic” waterfall project.

 Retrospectives have emancipated themselves from agile software development.
 An agile workflow that divides the project into different sprints and is based on the principal of continuous delivery, supports the integration of retrospectives in a project.
 A retrospective can be held after every sprint.
 Specific results of the retrospectives can be integrated seamlessly into the project.
-Thus teamwork and collaboration, working methods and workflows can be optimized directly and have an immediate positive effect on the project results.
-Retrospectives that held on a regular basis focus on “real” problems and the team is able to discover ways to overcome their obstacles.
+Thus teamwork and collaboration, working methods and workflows can be optimised directly and have an immediate positive effect on the project results.
+Retrospectives that are held on a regular basis focus on “real” problems and the team is able to discover ways to overcome their obstacles.
 That way solutions are not dictated using a top-down approach, but much rather the team agrees on how to take action democratically.
 Every participant is engaged and investing into the collective success.
 This in turn enables the team to:

 - Improve efficiency

-- Recognize capacities
+- Recognise capacities

-- Utilize existing potentials
+- Utilise existing potentials

 - Increase the quality of the results

-Retrospectives are not this magic bullet that guarentees excellent project results.
+Retrospectives are not a magic bullet that guarantees excellent project results.
 But it is a great way to start reflecting on working methods, breaking old habits and trying out new techniques.
 It allows the client to be integrated into a transparent communication process.
 Every team member learns about the importance of his or her role in the team and feels encouraged to improve continuously.
 Here at dmcgroup, this is an essential ingredient of project magic.
 What is project magic to you and what actions do you take to make that magic happen?
 Share your thoughts with us.